Contact & FAQs

 7. Can I watch a “screener” of the film online before deciding whether to host a screening or not?

-An online screener can be requested at Vtape by organizations, groups and so forth.
-For individuals, please visit our Vimeo site to see our trailers, extra scenes, and other examples of our video work.
+Please visit our Vimeo site to see our trailers, extra scenes, and other examples of our video work.
 Several other articles, resources and descriptions of the documentary and interviews with the director on the film and other subjects can be found here.

 8. Didn’t this project begin with more than one director?